-Periodically, and at least annually, typically in the third quarter, we review the assumptions associated with reserves for policy benefits, product guarantees, and amortization of intangibles.
-Additionally, during the third quarter of 2021, we implemented a new actuarial valuation system.
+During the third quarter of 2021, we implemented a new actuarial valuation system.
 As a result, our third quarter 2021 assumption updates include model refinements and assumption updates resulting from the implementation.
-The system implementation and assumption review process that occurred in the third quarter of 2021, included refinements in the calculation of the fair value of the embedded derivative component of our fixed indexed annuities within contractholder funds and updates to the surrender rates, GMWB utilization, IUL premium persistency, maintenance expenses, and earned rate assumptions to reflect our current and expected future experience.
+The system implementation and assumption review process that occurred in the third quarter of 2021 included refinements in the calculation of the fair value of the embedded derivative component of our FIAs within contractholder funds and updates to the surrender rates, GMWB utilization, IUL premium persistency, maintenance expenses, and earned rate assumptions to reflect our current and expected future experience.
 These changes, taken together, resulted in a decrease in contractholder funds and future policy reserves of \$425 million and a decrease to intangible assets of \$136 million.
 These model refinements and assumptions are also used in the SOP 03-1 liability for GMWB and GMDB benefits and resulted in an increase in the liability of \$28 million.
 There was no material change to underlying policyholder behavior.
-The majority of the changes represent one-time adjustments in the third quarter of 2021 related to the cumulative impact of the system implementation and are not expected to re-occur in the future.
+The majority of the changes represent one-time adjustments in the third quarter of 2021 related to the cumulative impact of the system implementation and are not expected to re-occur in the future